Introduction

 Governance and oversight

-Inspectors will examine your governance arrangements — board composition, meeting frequency and quality, management information, and the role of compliance within the organisation.
-They want to see that compliance is not a siloed function but is integrated into decision-making, that the board receives and acts on meaningful compliance reporting, and that there is a clear escalation path for compliance issues.
+Inspectors examine board composition, meeting frequency and quality, management information, and the role of compliance within the organisation.
+They want to see compliance integrated into decision-making and a clear escalation path for compliance issues.

 Outsourcing and delegation

-For firms that outsource regulated activities or delegate functions to third parties, inspectors will scrutinise the outsourcing framework.
-This includes due diligence on service providers, documented service-level agreements, ongoing monitoring of provider performance, and evidence that the firm retains adequate oversight and control over outsourced functions.
-The regulatory principle that you can delegate tasks but not responsibility is a consistent theme.
+For firms that outsource regulated activities, inspectors will scrutinise due diligence on service providers, documented SLAs, ongoing monitoring of provider performance, and evidence that you retain adequate oversight.
+You can delegate tasks but not responsibility.

 Other recurring themes

-Depending on your jurisdiction and firm type, inspectors may also focus on: conduct risk and conflicts of interest, particularly where the firm acts in a fiduciary capacity; data protection and information security, including how client data is stored, accessed, and transmitted; regulatory reporting, including the accuracy and timeliness of mandatory filings; and financial crime risk assessments, including how the firm's business risk assessment is structured and maintained.
+Depending on your jurisdiction and firm type, inspectors may also focus on: conduct risk and conflicts of interest, especially where you act in a fiduciary capacity; data protection and information security, including how client data is stored, accessed, and transmitted; regulatory reporting, including the accuracy and timeliness of mandatory filings; and financial crime risk assessments, including how your business risk assessment is structured and maintained.

 7. The Inspection Day